Background pattern

 Children and adolescents

-Other medications and Levetiracetam Sandoz
+Other medicines and Levetiracetam Sandoz

-Inform your doctor or pharmacist ifyou are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

-Do not take macrogol (laxative medication) within one hour before and one hour after taking levetiracetam, as it may reduce its effect.
+Do not take macrogol (a medicine used as a laxative) for 1 hour before and 1 hour after taking levetiracetam, as it may reduce its effect.

 Pregnancy and breastfeeding

-Driving and operating machinery
+Driving and using machines

-This medication contains less than 1 mmol of sodium (23 mg) per ml; it is essentially "sodium-free".
+This medicine contains less than 1 mmol of sodium (23 mg) per ml; this is, essentially "sodium-free".

 3. How to take Levetiracetam Sandoz

-Follow exactly the administration instructions of this medication as indicated by your doctor or pharmacist.
-If in doubt, consult your doctor or pharmacist again.
+Follow exactly the instructions for administration of this medicine given by your doctor or pharmacist.
+If you are unsure, consult your doctor or pharmacist again.

-Levetiracetam should be taken twice a day, once in the morning and once at night, approximately at the same time each day.
+Levetiracetam should be taken twice a day, once in the morning and once in the evening, approximately at the same time each day.

 Monotherapy (from 16 years of age)

-Adults (≥18 years)and adolescents (from 16 years of age):
+Adults (≥18 years) and adolescents (from 16 years of age):

-Recommended dose: levetiracetam is taken twice a day, in two equal doses, with each individual dose between 5 ml (500 mg) and 15 ml (1500 mg).
+Recommended dose: levetiracetam is taken twice a day, in two equal doses, each individual dose between 5 ml (500 mg) and 15 ml (1500 mg).

 Concomitant treatment

-Recommended dose: levetiracetam is taken twice a day, in two equal doses, with each individual dose between 5 ml (500 mg) and 15 ml (1500 mg).
+Recommended dose: levetiracetam is taken twice a day, in two equal doses, each individual dose between 5 ml (500 mg) and 15 ml (1500 mg).

 Dose in children from 6 months of age: